MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ## Restrictions and limitations

 The Arc gateway object has limits you should consider when planning your setup.
-These limitations apply only to the Limited public preview.
+These limitations apply only to the public preview.
 These limitations might not apply when the Arc gateway feature is generally available.

-- TLS Terminating Proxies aren't supported.
+- TLS Terminating Proxies aren't supported (Public Preview)
-- ExpressRoute/Site-to-Site VPN used with the Arc gateway (Limited preview) isn't supported.
+- ExpressRoute/Site-to-Site VPN or private endpoints used with the Arc gateway (Public Preview) isn't supported.
-- There's a limit of five Arc gateway (Limited preview) resources per Azure subscription.
+- There's a limit of five (5) Arc gateway (Public Preview) resources per Azure subscription.

-## How to use the Arc gateway (Public preview)
+## How to use the Arc gateway (Public Preview)

 There are five steps to use the feature: